 The Reasons Behind “ML Pardue”

-The 63 rep buy in is because the very first time my dad met LeeAnne, he walked out to us, pulled his shirt up a bit, smacked his belly and said “Look at that six pack!”
+The 63 rep buy in is because one of the last times I saw him during a visit to Florida, he pulled his shirt up a bit, smacked his belly and said “Look at that six pack!”
 He had recently lost some weight and was working on his abs, apparently.
 It was quite comical to me, he was a funny guy.
 Sixty-three is the age he was when he died.
 Too young for my liking.

 The 5 rounds is because I wore the number five for basketball and volleyball.
 My dad would do his best to get to every game he could, even after a very hard day’s work.
 My dad was a land surveyor in Florida, in the swamps of Florida, I should add.
 It was hard work, yet he would get to those games.
 He would even bring us gatorade in a big orange cooler.
 Just know that our basketball team won four games in like three years.
 The volleyball team was decent, thankfully.

 The reps for the workout are his birthday 9/11/44.
 The snatch is because as long as I can remember he had a back problem which I inherited.
 He loved watching me play sports and I think he would have been so impressed with what I have been able to lift given this back.
 The snatch is an ode to resilience and his love of watching my sport of choice.
 The push ups are because his arms were so strong in my memories.
 I can remember holding onto his arm outstretched to the side and being able to just hang from his arm.
 The double unders are because he liked to jump on the mini trampoline and jump rope.
 I vaguely remember him having a goal of maybe 200 per day or something.